ryankidd44/ryankidd44.github.io/_posts/2021-9-27-LBP-exercise.md

 * **Fear of injury or preoccupation with perfect form and 'mobility'.** There is no evidence that lower back flexion during resistance training is a risk factor for LBP onset or persistence [[9]](https://doi.org/10.2519/jospt.2020.9218).
 People with LBP tend to move with a more rigid back than those without pain [[10]](https://doi.org/10.1515/sjpain-2019-0089), potentially a learned response to a [misplaced narrative about the dangers of spinal flexion](https://www.barbellmedicine.com/blog/pain-and-movement-caught-in-an-endless-loop-of-misinformation/).
 Movement variability is [safe and normal](https://www.barbellmedicine.com/blog/movement-variability-should-we-eliminate-it-or-embrace-it/), and one should [expect lower back flexion](https://www.barbellmedicine.com/blog/normal-movements-of-the-low-back-during-squats-and-deadlifts/) during resistance exercise.
 Improving 'mobility' [should not be prioritised](https://www.barbellmedicine.com/blog/mobility-explained/) over resistance training.

 ---

+Disclaimer: I am not a physician or exercise scientist.
+Consult your general practitioner if you have any concerns.

 This article was posted on the [Effective Altruism Forum](https://forum.effectivealtruism.org/posts/swwgCnaxbzSupv6vZ/preventing-low-back-pain-with-exercise).